-4.3 The Community Safety Partnership employed 3 new Community Safety Officer Trainees in September 2016 using funding awarded from the Council's Tackling Poverty Fund.
+- 4.6 The Community Safety Partnership employed 3 new Community Safety Officer Trainees in September 2016 using funding awarded from the Council's Tackling Poverty Fund.
 These trainees are based within the Renfrewshire Community Safety Partnership Hub and will remain in post until March 2017.
-The trainees are initially working with the Council's CCTV Operators and Youth Officers, also gaining a variety of skills and experience necessary to the preparation of future job applications.
+The trainees will initially work with the Council's CCTV Operators and Youth Officers, also gaining a variety of skills and experience necessary to the preparation of future job applications. - 4.7 The trainees have already settled into the role extremely quickly with several early successes, including using CCTV to investigate a bike theft and support Police in a firearm arrest.